Claudia05pc/Positive_Selection/README.md

 ```

 ## Codeml
-PAML (Yang, 2007) is used to detect positively selected genes using the branch-site model.
+PAML is used to detect positively selected genes using the branch-site model.

 The foreground branch to test for positive selection must be tagged with #1.
 Tag your branch of interest with: